 The FAFSA data is processed by the Federal processor, and an Expected Family Contribution (EFC) is calculated utilizing a formula mandated by the federal government.
 The results of this calculation are forwarded to the University, and utilized to determine each applicant’s financial need and eligibility for specific types of financial assistance.

-Once financial need is established, the Financial Aid Office assembles the best possible financial aid package for each applicant.
-This package generally combines several types of aid from sources inside and outside the University.
+Once financial need is established, the Financial Aid Office assembles the best possible financial aid award offer for each applicant.
+This award offer generally combines several types of aid from sources inside and outside the University.
 Rarely does total student aid come from a single source.
-A typical financial aid package is developed from four sources: scholarships, grants, work-study, and long-term educational loans.
+A typical financial aid offer is developed from four sources: scholarships, grants, work-study, and long-term educational loans.
 The proportions of aid from each of these sources vary greatly, depending upon individual circumstances and available funding.
-Financial aid packages can vary from year to year, depending on changes in a student’s financial need, grades, and date of filing.
+Financial aid award offers can vary from year to year, depending on changes in a student’s financial need, grades, and date of filing.
 Students must reapply for financial aid each year by the priority date to ensure maximum eligibility.
 Institutional assistance covered by the Gonzaga Guarantee provides four years of Gonzaga based funds or scholarships provided the recipient maintains full-time, continuous, undergraduate enrollment and maintains good academic standing according to this University catalog.

 By applying for admission to the University, all incoming freshmen are automatically considered for one of a series of merit-based institutional scholarships.
 Other merit-based scholarships require separate applications with varying deadlines.
 These can be found at https://www.gonzaga.edu/undergraduate-admission/tuition-aid/scholarship-opportunities.